brettmariani923/privacy-policy.md/README.md

-🔒 PRIVACY POLICY — Scout Accountability
+🔒 Privacy Policy — Scout Accountability

-**Last updated:** December 07, 2025
+Last updated: December 07, 2025

 Thank you for using Scout Accountability.
 This Privacy Policy explains how your information is collected, used, and protected when using our Chrome extension.

-If you have any questions, contact: brettmariani923@gmail.com
+For questions, contact: brettmariani923@gmail.com

 📌 1.
 Information We Collect

 Scout Accountability collects only the information necessary for its functionality.

-We collect the following:

 1.1 User-Provided Email Address

+Used to:

-Used to send accountability alerts
+Send accountability alerts

-Used to validate subscription status
+Validate subscription status

-Stored in your local browser (Chrome storage)
+Store inside Chrome (chrome.storage.sync)

-Sent to our secure backend for subscription verification and email delivery
+Communicate with our secure backend for subscription verification & email delivery

 1.2 Screenshots of Blocked Websites (When Triggered)

-Scout may capture a screenshot only when a user visits a website they added to their Blocked List.
+Scout captures a screenshot only when the user visits a website they manually added to the Blocked List.

 Screenshots include:

-The visible content of the active tab at that moment
+Visible content of the active Chrome tab

+URL of the visited site

-The URL and timestamp of the visit
+Timestamp of the visit

 Screenshots are:

-Never uploaded unless the feature is enabled

-Never captured automatically without user consent
+Never captured without user consent

+Never collected automatically

-Never collected outside of blocked site visits
+Never captured outside of blocked site visits

+Sent only as part of email alerts

 1.3 Settings & Preferences

-Stored locally in the extension:
+Stored locally in your browser:

 Blocked website list

-Monitoring on/off status
+Monitoring enabled / disabled

 Email address

 Subscription activation state

-This data never leaves the user’s browser unless required to deliver alert emails.
+This data never leaves your browser unless needed to send an alert email.

 1.4 Automatically Sent Diagnostic Events

-To support the accountability system, the extension may notify your email address when:
+Scout may notify your configured email when:

 Monitoring is enabled or disabled